emaverick2001/PersonalPortfolio/src/content/blog/clarinet-equipment-notes.md

 - Ridiculously resistant.
 Seriously, your embouchure needs to be in Olympic shape to play this setup without your embouchure blowing out after 10 minutes.
 I still can't believe I made it through a whole recital on this setup.
 You end up having to bite quite a bit as well, which doesn't help - but softer reeds of the same cut are too buzzy on this setup, so you can't move down a strength.
 Sadly, not all of us have embouchures like Andreas Ottensamer or Michael Robinson.
 - Quiet.
 You're fighting for volume against both the resistance of the setup and the darkness of the sound.
 I'd be maxing out in orchestral settings and was still told that I needed to play louder.

+### Playnick Puccini Tosca

 The setup I've settled on is a Playnick Puccini Tosca with Legere European Cut 3.25 reeds.
-It's great - it's incredible what a synthetic reed can do on a mouthpiece that's built for it.
+It's incredible what a synthetic reed can do on a mouthpiece that's built for it.
 I did have to try 3 different Puccini Tosca mouthpieces (I ordered them from Silverstein), and they all played quite differently, so that's something to keep in mind.

 ### Notes on the Legere French Cut